 Wednesday 8 August: Landscape of climate change research in New Zealand lunchtime discussion event

 The Institute hosted an event bringing together a range of people working in the area of climate change research in order to assess current work programmes.
 This lunchtime discussion covered the research intentions of key groups in the sector on climate change in the next two years in order to identify gaps, inform future priorities and maximise often limited research resources.
 The event resulted in an illustration of the landscape of current and short-term future research on climate change in New Zealand.

 The 2017 Extended External Reporting Surveys, Working Paper 2018/01 – NZSX-listed company tables and other supporting publications can be read here.

 The 2017 Extended External Reporting Surveys (in collaboration with the External Reporting Board [XRB]) aim to contribute to the global conversation on how to improve the quality of Extended External Reporting (EER) by looking at the challenges and opportunities that exist in New Zealand.
 The accompanying reports were prepared with the objective to find insights in the surveys and communicate findings.

 About the three policy projects

-We developed the three interlinking policy projects as a result of our observation that foresight drives strategy, strategy requires reporting, and reporting shapes foresight; hence ForesightNZ, StrategyNZ and ReportingNZ.
-Underlying each of the policy projects is a set of tools and frameworks that shape and drive public policy.
-The reason there are three policy projects is to highlight that each of the policy projects must align if we want New Zealand to develop durable, robust and forward-looking public policy going forward.
-The reason for separating policy projects from research projects is to emphasise that these three sets of tools and frameworks are on-going and are different from significant issues facing New Zealand.
-For a full explanation, go to the About Page on the McGuinness Institute website, found here.
+The McGuinness Institute developed three interlinking policy projects that stem from our observation that foresight drives strategy, strategy requires reporting, and reporting shapes foresight; hence, ForesightNZ, StrategyNZ and ReportingNZ.
+Each policy project is concerned with a set of tools and frameworks that shape and drive public policy.
+Our three policy projects highlight that the principles of foresight, strategy, and reporting must align if we want New Zealand to develop durable, robust and forward-looking public policy.
+We separate policy projects from research projects to emphasise that these three sets of tools and frameworks transcend and differ from the significant issues facing New Zealand.
+For a full explanation, go to the About page on the McGuinness Institute website.